 If you have a global audience, this obviously influences how much you produce when it comes to your content.
 It will also have an impact on when you’re posting your content.

 As you can see from the posting times that we have talked about above, they are relevant to a particular time zone in North America, which isn’t going to be relevant if the majority of your audience is located in India, for example.

 Time zones dictate when your content is viewed, and when the busiest hours are for your TikTok profile.

-It doesn’t matter if the majority of your audience is located elsewhere right now, the bigger you get, the more people are going to realize that you are localized, and the more people from your location will start to follow you.
+It doesn’t matter if the majority of your audience is located elsewhere right now; the bigger you get, the more people will realize that you are localized, and the more people from your location will start to follow you.

-However, this is something that you’ve got to establish in the beginning, so that you can cater to the right audience in the right time zone.
+However, this is something that you’ve got to establish in the beginning to cater to the right audience in the right time zone.

 When is Your Audience Awake?

 So, you have figured out where your audience is located, and now you’ve got to figure out when they are awake.